 3.0 Cancellations By Guests, Refunds and Future Travel Refund Credits

 Cancellation fees apply to the entire Expedition booking, including Expedition fare, air add-ons, ground transfers, pre- and post-Expedition hotel and tour packages.
 If any non-Expedition components are canceled, you will be responsible for any cancellation fees imposed by the airlines, other transportation carriers, other tour and ground operators, and other hotel properties.
 You are not entitled to any refund, payment, compensation or credit except as otherwise provided in this section.
-Any refunds will be made directly to the method of payment you used at the time of booking or your travel agent and you must receive your refund directly from these sources.
+Any refunds will be made directly to the method of payment you used at the time of booking.
+If a refund cannot be issued back via the original method of payment, then refunds will be issued via bank/wire transfer.
 Guests who cancel in writing as set forth below within the dates shown below for any reason, including medical or family reasons, are subject to the following per-person cancellation fees, as applicable:

 You hereby agree that losses sustained by QEI and/or Ultramarine Owner in the event of your cancellation would be very difficult or impossible to quantify and that the fees set forth in the below cancellation schedule represent a fair and reasonable assessment as liquidated damages.
 Since a cancellation likely means a diminished opportunity to sell the same space on other cruises or trips, the cancellation fees below apply regardless of a name change or stateroom resale.